alisw/MachineLearningHEP/cplusutilities/README.md

 2) Run ./Download.sh **without** arguments.
 The script will ask you for the required input.
 3) Run ./Download.sh **with** arguments: *./Download.sh trainname outputdirectory gridmergingstage*

 The first argument is the trainname, which has the format: *trainnumber_date-time*.
 With this info, the script automatically loads the correct dataset name and AliPhysics tag.
 The second argument is the output directory.
 Please do *not* use your local folder.
 The last argument is the GRID merging stage, which should be in the format Stage_#.
 If this argument is empty, JAliEn will download the unmerged files from GRID.
-> For now downloading the unmerged files is the preferred way, as it is not yet possible to distinguish between processed and unprocessed (in case of Stage_1 merging failure) jobs.
-One can perform offline merging with the post_download.sh script.

-If (some of the) arguments are empty, the script will ask for your input:
+If (some of the) arguments are empty, the script will ask for your input.
-1) The script will always ask for confirmation of the hardcoded variables (see below).
-Please read them carefully when submitting a job over full statistics.
-2) You will be asked to fill in the trainname (if not provided).
-3) Confirmation will be asked to save output in "./" (if no outputdirectory was provided).
-Output path can be changed if one doesn't answer 'y' or 'Y'
-4) A warning will be shown that the script will download unmerged GRID files if the fourth argument was empty.
-This should however already have been checked in 1).

 ### a) Hardcoded values

-A few variables are hardcoded in *DownloadSkimMerge.sh*:
+A few variables are hardcoded in *Download.sh*:
 1) The number of files to download from GRID.
 By default all files will be downloaded: **nfiles="/*/"**.
 For test runs, one can add some zeros ("/000*/", assuming 1000 < jobs < 9999) to download less files.
 2) The file to be downloaded is by default: **AnalysisResults.root**.
 3) There are hardcoded paths for the different datasets from where to get the LEGO train output.
-Unfortunately, it is not possible to automatically get these from the train settings, as some of the child are splitted into multiple paths when the output is too big.
-For debugging purposes, the script will compare the hardcoded paths with the ones it can get from the train config.
+Unfortunately, it is not possible to automatically get these from the train config, as some of the child are splitted into multiple paths when the output is too big.
+For debugging purposes, the script will print the hardcoded paths with the ones it can get from the train config.

 ### b) The screen program